ifmorrison/kubernetes-manual/README.md

 Kubernetes provides a standard interface to orchestrate containers.

-## What does a Kubernetes cluster consist of
+## What does a Kubernetes cluster consist of?

 For this workshop, only Master nodes, and Worker nodes will be discussed.